cainam/home-cluster-deployment/Security.md

 query audit violations of PSA from audit.log: cat /var/log/kubernetes/audit.log | jq 'select(.annotations."pod-security.kubernetes.io/audit-violations" != null)'

+ports:
+- random ports for the service are used if not defined and deployments use random ports, too.
+This ensures new ports with each deployment

 Order of admission validation and webhooks:
 1. mutate webhook